To mark Crossref’s 25th anniversary, we launched our first Metadata Awards to highlight members with the best metadata practices.

 Deposits with only funder_name (no funder_identifier) will not appear in funder search results in Open Funder Registry search or the REST API.

 Deposits with award numbers or program years included in the funder_name will be processed with the funding data portion skipped and omitted.
-Please include the funder’s organization name only.
+Please include the funder’s organisation name only.

 The <fr:program> element in the deposit schema section (see documentation) supports the import of the fundref.xsd schema (see documentation).
 The fundref namespace (xmlns:fr=https://www-crossref-org.turing.library.northwestern.edu/fundref.xsd) must be included in the schema declaration, for example: